noklash/assessment-new-branch/coworking-marketplace/README.md

 # Co-working Space Marketplace

 A simplified web application that allows users to browse, filter, and book co-working spaces, with an admin panel to manage listings and bookings.
-Built as a technical assessment to demonstrate skills in full-stack development.

 ## Features
 - **User Features:**